KylinWu/SticKerKer/README.md

 ## Knowing issues

+ - (2018/5/21 - abandoned library)
- - For now, the telegram-mtproto 3.1.3 is only works for `dev` data center (hereinafter “DC”).
-If you want to connect to `prod` DC, you could install version 2.2.8 but this version is very unstable and highly possible to get a temporary ban (a few hours).
+	 - ~~For now, the telegram-mtproto 3.1.3 is only works for `dev` data center (hereinafter “DC”).
+If you want to connect to `prod` DC, you could install version 2.2.8 but this version is very unstable and highly possible to get a temporary ban (a few hours)~~.

-    ```
-    npm install --save telegram-mtproto@2.2.8
-    ```